droidsolutions/job-service/README.md

 ## IJobBase

-The basis of this library are jobs.
+The base of this library are jobs.
 Jobs can be added, started, finished and processed.

 This interface is available in C# as well as [TypeScript](https://www.typescriptlang.org/).

-A job is meant to be stored somewhere (like a table in a database) and holds information about the job.
+A job is meant to be stored somewhere (like a table in a database) and holds information about what it should do.
 This includes dates of creation, last update and when the job is due.
 There is also a state and a type to distinguish jobs of different types as well as optional properties that relate to job progress.

 This interface describes base jobs without any parameters or result.
 They can be used when they don't need additional information to run or store their result elsewhere.